Benchmarks to measure messaging success

 While some KPIs for asynchronous messaging resemble traditional ones for session-based interactions that handle voice calls, live chat, or offline ticketing, messaging cannot be measured the same way.
 That’s because messaging is asynchronous, with a thread and history that stays in place so agents and consumers can jump back in the conversation at any time.
 Meaning, messaging does not always have a clear start or end to a conversation.
 To highlight the effectiveness of asynchronous messaging, a supplemental set of messaging-specific KPIs needs to be established.

 LivePerson has developed a set of proprietary data KPIs that enable brands to track and monitor the performance and success of their messaging programs.

-LivePerson’s proprietary consumer sentiment analysis software that measures the consumer experience in real time is called Meaningful Connection Score (MCS).
-The MCS technology doesn’t rely on customers answering surveys, but rather automatically conducts an analysis of the tone, content, and sentiment of consumer’s actual conversations with the brand in real time.
+LivePerson’s proprietary consumer sentiment analysis software that measures the consumer experience in real-time is called Meaningful Conversation Score (MCS).
+The MCS technology doesn’t rely on customers answering surveys, but rather automatically analyzes the tone, content, and sentiment of consumers’ actual conversations with the brand in real-time.
 The MCS range is between -100 to 100 where negative words and connotations will result in a negative number, and positive words will result in a positive number.

 - Real-time alerts

 MCS is superior to traditional customer satisfaction methods because it uses text analytics and NLP, which do not require any action from consumers.
 Once the action is required by a consumer, bias often clouds the data: Consumers who fill in CSAT tend to be more satisfied than the ones who don't.
 Additionally, only 15%-30% of brand's consumers fill in CSAT rendering it an unreliable measurement of satisfaction of the entire consumer population.

 |CSAT (%)||85%; or, higher than the voice channel||Survey-based customer satisfaction measurements that can be compared to voice.|